red-isbe/isbe-contracts/docs/adrs/ADR_009-AccountAbstraction.md

 The initial implementation will include the following components:

 - EntryPoint – central contract that supports all core functionalities required by EIP-4337.
-- Paymaster – minimal Paymaster implementation that sponsors all UserOperations unconditionally
+- Paymaster – minimal Paymaster implementation that sponsors all UserOperations unconditionally.
 - Minimal Smart Account – basic account implementation providing signature validation and execution logic.
+- Minimal Smart Account Factory - custom factory to deploy our new Minimal Smart Account on a programatic way.

 Since the Aggregator role and its implementation are not yet widely adopted and are not mandatory for compliance with EIP-4337, they are kept out of scope for this ADR.

+To ensure single-instance management and controlled access to critical components, both the EntryPoint and AccountFactory will be **integrated within ISBE’s Governance Facets**.
+Their configuration, deployment, and lifecycle management under the Governance Diamond Proxy are out of scope for this ADR and will be detailed separately in a dedicated one.

 The following subsections describe the implementation approach for each of the core components in detail.